Competition rules 2025

 Competition Format & Repertoire

 The competition’s preliminary round will be held entirely online in 2025.
-Contestants must submit a 30-minute pre-recorded video, recorded from a single angle from the right side of the keyboard.
+All contestants must submit a 30-minute pre-recorded video, recorded from a single angle from the right side of the keyboard.
 The video can include multiple recordings for different pieces, but no edits should be made to the individual pieces themselves.
 We do not accept multi-camera recordings.

 Repertoire Requirements: